macOS Utility

 nothing you don't

-Summon lives quietly in your menu bar and surfaces every Ghostty window at a click.
+Summon lives quietly in your menu bar and surfaces every Ghostty window with rich context at a keystroke.

 Tray-Native